gtfierro/aronnax/README.md

 ### Queries

-Want to enable two flavors of queries: vertical and horizontal (probably need better names?).

-"Vertical" queries behave like one would expect in a normal document database.
-These queries perform relational-type queries over all documents as they exist at a time `t`, which default to "now".
+"Vertical" queries behave like one would expect in a normal document database, but are indexed by when keys/values are added/removed/changed.
+These queries are defined by special syntax in the `where` clause of a query, and perform relational-type queries over all documents as they exist at a time `t`, which default to "now".
 These queries return documents, keys and values.

 * This query returns the unique set of UUIDs that matched the given predicate in the last day since the query was written.
     ```sql